Feyerabend/cc/ch07/addition/functional/README.md

 A functional pattern is a recurring structural solution to a recurring problem in programs that emphasise:

-- *Immutability* -- data is not changed after construction.
+- *Immutability*: data is not changed after construction.
-- *Pure functions* -- output depends only on input; no hidden reads or writes.
+- *Pure functions*: output depends only on input; no hidden reads or writes.
-- *Explicit effects* -- side effects (I/O, state, errors) are made visible in types or structure, not hidden in global state.
+- *Explicit effects*: side effects (I/O, state, errors) are made visible in types or structure, not hidden in global state.
-- *Composition* -- large programs are built from small, independently testable pieces that combine without interfering.
+- *Composition*: large programs are built from small, independently testable pieces that combine without interfering.

 These are not rules that must always be followed.
 They are tools that solve